Leximation

 For more information visit the following URLs:

-If you want to create your own version of AIR Help, you'll need to do some coding and design work.
-This can be done using the Flex 3 development environment as well as others (one promising IDE is called Aptana Studio .. http://aptana.com/studio).
+If you want to create your own custom AIR Help system, you'll need to do some coding and design work.
+This can be done using the Flex development environment as well as others (one promising IDE is called Aptana Studio .. www.aptana.com/studio).
 You can also do this coding outside of an IDE and use the command-line compiler to build your AIR project.
-Using the AIR SDK (free), you can build AIR applications as part of an automated publishing pipeline.
+Using the AIR and Flex SDKs (both free), you can build AIR applications as part of an automated publishing pipeline.

 The sample files below are provided as a very basic proof of concept.
 There are a number of things that need to be worked out before this can be a truly viable online Help alternative, but as this gets more focus, I'm sure many people will come up with some nice options.